ellysh/bash-programming-from-scratch/manuscript/BashScripting/loop-operators.md

 ./for-string.sh "this is a string"
 ```

 The `for` loop condition has a short form.
-Use it when you want to pass through all input parameters of the script.
-This short form looks like this:
+Use it when you need to handle all input parameters of the script.
+This short form looks this way:
 {line-numbers: true, format: Bash}
 ```
 for word